The early years

 When you are already great, how do you become even better?
 You keep on training.
 Or join forces with someone who complements you and your strengths.

-In 2011, the adidas Group acquired the outdoor specialist Five Ten, and TaylorMade first the golf company Ashworth in 2009 and then, three years later, the golf equipment company Adams Golf – making the Group even stronger for the road ahead.
+In 2011, adidas acquired the outdoor specialist Five Ten and TaylorMade – formerly known as the golf company Ashworth in 2009 and then, three years later, the golf equipment company Adams Golf – making the company even stronger for the road ahead.

 What belongs together comes together

-From the court to the catwalk and the stadium to the street.
-The adidas brand offers apparel and footwear for every sport, every fashion, every style, whether you are an athlete or fashionista.
-And in 2011, adidas brought together sport, street and style for the first time in one campaign to tell the world what it means to go all in, heart over head, inclusion over ego. “all in” (featured by Lionel Messi, David Beckham, Katy Perry and Derrick Rose) lived from the idea that, no matter your goals or challenges, you have to go all in for the ultimate success.
+From the court to the catwalk, from the stadium to the street.
+The adidas brand offers apparel and footwear for every sport, every fashion, and every style, whether you are an athlete or fashionista.
+In 2011, adidas brings together sport, street, and style for the first time in one campaign to tell the world what it means to go all in, heart over head, inclusion over ego. ‘all in’, which featurs the likes of Lionel Messi, David Beckham, Katy Perry, and Derrick Rose grew from the idea that whatever your goals or challenges may be, you have to go all in for the ultimate success.

 Reebok focuses on its fitness roots

 If it is already in your DNA, why reinvent the wheel?
-After Reebok dominated the fitness and aerobics wave / movement in the 1980s with groundbreaking products and marketing, the company signs a long-term partnership with CrossFit, a core strength and conditioning program, in 2011.
-Two years later, the studio categories Yoga, Dance and Aerobics followed, and Reebok has been back on track to become THE fitness brand with the goal to empower consumers to be fit for life.
-Or should we say REEbecome?
+After Reebok dominated the fitness and aerobics movement in the 1980s with groundbreaking products and marketing, the company signed a long-term partnership with CrossFit, a core strength and conditioning program, in 2011.
+Two years later, the studio categories Yoga, Dance, and Aerobics followed, and Reebok has been back on track to become the best fitness brand in the world.

-Running changed forever.
+Running has changed forever.
 Big words.
-History will tell us if it is true. adidas introduced the Energy Boost running shoe which featured a completely new cushioning material.
+History will tell us if it is true. adidas introduces the Energy Boost running shoe which features a completely new cushioning material.
 Created in cooperation with the German chemical company BASF, the material combines former contradictory benefits of soft and responsive cushioning for a running experience unlike any other.